AdobeDocs/campaign.en/help/v8/start/campaign-faq-comprehensive.md

 +++ How can I create new reports?

-Campaign offers multiple reporting options depending on your needs and technical expertise.
-You can use built-in reports, create custom reports in the client console, or design visual dashboards in the Campaign Web UI.
+Campaign offers multiple reporting options depending on your needs and technical expertise: built-in reports, descriptive analysis, custom reports in the client console, and cubes.

 **Reporting options:**

 * **Built-in reports** - Ready-to-use delivery, campaign, and tracking reports accessible from the **[!UICONTROL Reports]** tab
 * **Descriptive analysis** - Quick statistical reports on any data with a wizard-driven interface
 * **Custom reports** - Advanced reports built by technical users using the reporting editor
-* **Web UI dashboards** - Modern visual reports and dashboards with drag-and-drop interface
 * **Cubes** - Multi-dimensional data exploration and pivot table analysis

 **Important:** Campaign is designed for marketing operations reporting, not as a specialized business intelligence tool.
 For complex analytical needs, consider integrating with Adobe Analytics or dedicated BI platforms.